-Electronic service recipients who are participants in the case will receive a onetime free view and/or downloadable electronic copy of the document via email NEF.
-The free view will expire 15 days from the date the NEF was sent.
-If recipients remotely access the document again after using the onetime free view or 15 days or more from the date the NEF was sent, they will be charged a fee as authorized by 28 USC § 1914 and the Judicial Conference of the United States.
+Electronic service recipients who are participants in the case will receive a onetime free view and/or downloadable electronic copy of the document.
+If recipients remotely access the document again after using the onetime free view, they will be charged a fee as authorized by 28 USC § 1914 and the Judicial Conference of the United States.

 There is an exception for transcripts, which have no free view and no maximum charge.
-For more information, see the Court's Transcript Orders and Fee Rates page.